learnbyexample/cli-computing/cli_computing.md

 If a condition isn't provided, the action is always executed.
 Within a block, you can provide multiple statements separated by a semicolon character.
 If action isn't provided, then by default, contents of `$0` variable is printed if the condition evaluates to *true*.
 When action isn't present, you can use semicolon to terminate the condition and start another `condX{actionX}` snippet.

-You can use a `BEGIN{}` block when you need to execute something before the input is read and a `END{}` block to execute something after all of the input has been processed.
+You can use a `BEGIN{}` block when you need to execute something before the input is read and an `END{}` block to execute something after all of the input has been processed.

 ```bash
 $ seq 2 | awk 'BEGIN{print "---"} 1; END{print "%%%"}'